 E-Commerce - Payment Systems

-E-Commerce or Electronics Commerce sites use electronic payment where electronic payment refers to paperless monetary transactions.
-Electronic payment has revolutionized the business processing by reducing paper work, transaction costs, labour cost.
-Being user friendly and less time consuming than manual processing, helps business organization to expand its market reach / expansion.
-Some of the modes of electronic payments are following.
+E-commerce sites use electronic payment, where electronic payment refers to paperless monetary transactions.
+Electronic payment has revolutionized the business processing by reducing the paperwork, transaction costs, and labor cost.
+Being user friendly and less time-consuming than manual processing, it helps business organization to expand its market reach/expansion.
+Listed below are some of the modes of electronic payments −

 - Credit Card